Tech4GoodPH/ng-ns-tech4goodph/README.md

 3. To toggle demo mode on and off, long press the "HEAT" button. *Warning:* Doing this will clear the data.

-4. Toggling the Demo Mode on again will regenerate some mock data around your location.
+4. Toggling the Demo Mode off and on again will regenerate some mock data around your location.
+You may want to do this to get an idea of how the Heat Map looks for different data sets.

 5. Click "Add Point" to open the camera and report a garbage dump.